Aaronnw2/restfulpi/README.md

 ##Advanced configuration
 You can change defaults and set up advanced features using a properties file.
 RestfulPi will automatically check the for file /home/pi/rest.properties and use the settings in it.
 You can specify a different file by adding the java option -DrestProperties="\<file path and name\>".
 RestfulPi has the following options:
-* port: Change the port that RestfulPi will run on  e.g. port=80
+* port: Change the port that RestfulPi will run on\te.g. port=80
 * output_pins: pins to automatically provision on start up.
 Pins are comma seperated and in the format \<pin number\>:\<pin name\>  e.g. output_pins=4:pin4,5:pin5
 * CORS_headers: include CORS headers for cross site requests  e.g. CORS_headers:true
 * web_directory: RestfulPi will serve static web content from the specified folder  e.g. web_directory=/home/pi/restfulpi/web